ConnectUP is a collaboration among researchers at The University of Kansas, The University of Minnesota, and the University of Virginia.

 Tyler Hicks, Ph.D., is the director of the KUCD data science team and is thrilled to be part of the ConnectUp Project.
 His background is in educational statistics and special education, specifically modeling data from randomized controlled trials with reduced sample sizes within a Bayesian epistemological framework, decision theory, and applications of large language models in data systems to advance disability studies.
 For the ConnectUP project, he is supporting with all things data- making measures and collecting and analyzing data.
 He is looking forward to supporting mentors and coordinators to make data-based decisions.

-Lauren Bruno, Ph.D. is an Assistant Research Professor at the Kansas University Center on Disabilities.
-She used to work as a teacher for high-school students with disabilities and supported college-aged students with intellectual and developmental disabilities in inclusive postsecondary education programs.
-Her research focuses on promoting positive post-school outcomes for youth and young adults with disabilities by supporting teachers/instructors to use evidence-based practices in secondary settings.
-Lauren is excited to support mentors to implement these evidence-based practices in ConnectUp!
+Lauren Bruno (she/her), Ph.D. is an Assistant Research Professor at the Kansas University Center on Disabilities.
+She used to work as a teacher for high-school students with disabilities.
+Her research focuses on promoting positive post-school outcomes for youth and young adults with disabilities by supporting teachers and instructors implement use evidence-based practices in secondary settings, with particular emphasis on self-determination and inclusion.
+Lauren is excited to support mentors and coordinators in ConnectUp!

 Dasha Gerasimova, Ph.D. is an Assistant Research Professor and a member of the KUCD data science team.
 She brings expertise in randomized controlled trials, measurement, and open science.
 Her research focuses on advancing research methodology and making it more accessible to other researchers as well as on student engagement measurement.
 Dasha is excited to provide methodological support to the ConnectUP project!